LONI Policy

 Discretionary A proposal determined to be of value, but lying outside the normal allocation process.
 Awarded by the LMC from the Discretionary resources.

-Small A proposal requesting an allocation for the purpose of exploring the value of high performance computing for a new project.
+Start-up A proposal requesting an allocation for the purpose of exploring the value of high performance computing for a new project.
 This may be awarded in any category, within a member's 5% resource pool.
-Only 2 Small allocations may be active at any time per PI.
-Serial application for Small Allocations is suitable only for projects with low processing demands.
+Only 2 Start-up Allocations may be active at any time per PI.
+Serial application for start-up allocations is suitable only for projects with low processing demands.
 Their primary purpose is to provide resources for developing proposal justification material for a Large allocation.

-Large A proposal requesting a Large allocation.
+Large A proposal requesting a Large Allocation.
 May be awarded by the LRAC against Large or Non-Member resources.
-Large requests are limited to a maximum of 6 million SU, and a PI may have a total of 12 million SU active at any given time.
-Only faculty members of LONI member and Louisiana associate institutions may serve as the PI for large allocations.
+Large requests are limited to a maximum of 8 million SU, and a PI may have a total of 16 million SU active at any given time.
+Only faculty members of LONI member and Louisiana associate institutions may serve as the PI for Large Allocations.

 Back to Top